 If you do not have an LNU account

-IT support can, if necessary, open up an inactive student account for 24 hours.
+IT support can, if necessary, open up an inactive student account for one week.

 What do I do if my thesis contains classified information?